-Easily turn a scanned paper form or a simple form made in Microsoft Word, Excel, or another application into an intelligent PDF form.
-Distribute forms to recipients and track the status of replies.
+This document explains how to easily turn a scanned paper form or a simple form made in Microsoft Word, Excel, or another application into an intelligent PDF form.
+(For more information on PDF forms, click the appropriate link above.)

 A. Certificate-based signature field B. Drop-down list box C. Text fields D. Automatic message bar E. Check boxes F. Radio buttons G. List box H. Buttons

 Converts an existing electronic document (for example, Word, Excel, or PDF) to an interactive PDF form.

 Start creating a form from scratch with a blank page.
 For more information, see How to create a form from scratch.